polaris-slo-cloud/polaris-slo-framework/README.md

+## Building, Running, and Debugging

+For details, on how to build, run and debug the Polaris components, please see the README of the [TypeScript components](./ts).

 ## Deployment

 To quickly deploy the default set of elasticity strategies shipped with Polaris, open a terminal in the root folder of the repository and execute the following command: